Jeswang/leetcode/README.md

 My LeetCode Solution
 ========
 	“工欲善其事，必先利其器”
-## Why making another leetcode solution list
+## Why making another LeetCode solution list
 C++ is a basic skill for a programmer, especially for the one who is preparing for an interview.

-Solving leetcode's problems is a good beginning for practicing my c++ skill.
+Solving LeetCode's problems is a good beginning for practicing my c++ skill.

 ## Feature
 - Debug with Xcode